John C. Breckinridge: Monuments and memorials

 Despite differences in spelling, the towns of Breckenridge, Minnesota, Breckenridge, Missouri, Breckenridge, Texas, and Breckenridge, Colorado were named in Breckinridge's honor.
 The Colorado town changed the spelling of its name when its namesake joined the Confederacy.
-Fort Breckinridge, Arizona Territory (1860 to 1865), located at the confluence of the Aravaipa Creek and the San Pedro River, was named in honor of the Vice President.
+Fort Breckinridge, Arizona Territory (1860 to 1865) was named in honor of the Vice President.
 During the Civil War, its name was changed to Fort Stanford in honor of California Governor Leland Stanford, before being changed back to Fort Breckinridge.
 After the Civil War, the name was changed once again to Camp Grant.
 Between 1855 and 1862, the county now known as Lyon County, Kansas, was known as Breckinridge County.
-Breckinridge County, Kentucky is not named in his honor, but rather his grandfather's.

 Breckinridge was played by Jason Isaacs in the 2014 film Field of Lost Shoes, which depicted the Battle of New Market.

 A memorial to Breckinridge was placed on the Fayette County Courthouse lawn in Lexington in 1887.
-In November 2015, a committee, the Urban County Arts Review Board, voted to recommend removal of both the Breckinridge statue and the John Hunt Morgan statue from the Courthouse grounds.
+In November 2015, the Urban County Arts Review Board voted to recommend removal of both the Breckinridge statue and one of John Hunt Morgan.
 Amy Murrell Taylor, the T. Marshall Hahn Jr. Professor of History at the University of Kentucky, claimed that the "statues are not and have never been neutral representations of the Civil War past but instead they are embodiments of a racially charged postwar interpretation of it."

-The relocation of the memorial to the Lexington Cemetery was completed in July 2018.
-The bases for the statues, security cameras, and moving costs were funded by private donations.
+The relocation of the memorial to the Lexington Cemetery was completed in July 2018, funded by private donations.
 Breckinridge's memorial was placed in his family's burial area in Section G.